 Are you eligible for any grants or financial assistance programs?

 In conclusion, while the precise cost of a new boiler depends on the manufacturer, capacity, and type, it is essential to research the brands mentioned above - Worcester Bosch, Baxi, Vaillant, Ideal, and Viessmann.
 Do not hesitate to request quotes from multiple suppliers and weigh up the options based on factors like energy efficiency, warranty, and reliability.

 Luckily, there are a lot of options available when it comes to the types of boilers available.
 Every home deserves to be warm and cosy, making it crucial to find the best boiler possible.

 Finding how much it will cost to have a gas combi boiler installed into your home can be a minefield as you will be given lots of different figures ranging from £1,000 to £6,000 depending on your home, the kind of boiler you choose as well as some other factors.

-Make sure you take some time to gather a good range of quotes and advice when it comes to getting a new boiler to make sure you are getting the best deal including a quote from iHeat.
+Make sure you take some time to gather a good range of quotes and advice when putting together new boiler costs to ensure you are getting the best deal including a quote from iHeat.

 A new combi boiler installation usually takes around 4 - 6 hours from start to finish.
 This includes the time it takes to remove the old boiler (if you're replacing one) and any necessary plumbing and gas work.

 Conventional boiler installations can take up to 8 hours, depending on the size and complexity of the job.
 Again, this includes time for removing the old boiler and any associated plumbing or gas work.